mo-aladdin/fetch-cis/README.md

 2. `parse_json(json_data)`: Extracts specific data from the provided JSON representation of the CIS benchmark navigation tree.
 The function retrieves recommendation details such as ID, title, and URL, and adds them to a list of dictionaries.

 3. `fetch_webpage_data(data)`: Fetches additional data from the webpages of CIS benchmark recommendations.
 It loads the authentication cookies from the `cookies.txt` file, retrieves the HTML content of the recommendation webpage, and uses Beautiful Soup to parse the HTML and extract specific elements.
 The extracted data is added to the input dictionary and returned.

-4. The script reads the `navtree.json` file, parses its JSON content, and fetches the webpage data for the first recommendation.
-The resulting data is written to the `output.py` file.

-For more information, refer to the comments within the script.

 ## License